 Snow Info and Pix – Chains usually required and mid-week is best.
 Be sure to see all the photo links.

-State Park Trail and Picnicking Map – Picnic around Doane Pond or at Silvercrest
+State Park Trail and Picnicking Map – Picnic tables around Doane Pond or at Silvercrest

 Vacation Rentals – Book your favorite for your next escape on Palomar Mountain!